JulianStiebler/worldometers-scraper/README.md

 > Pandas, requests, bs4 (BeautifulSoup4)

 Open a cmd-window, preferably in the directory u plan to place the script to save further work.
 A fast way to do that is to left-click the adressbar while having open the folder with the script and type "cmd".
 Type:
-> py -m pip install -r requirements.txt

-to install all requirements or type

 > py -m pip install pandas requests bs4

 ## Usage